mi-erasmusmc/OMOP-Queries/Person/PE08_Number_of_patients_grouped_by_zip_code_of_residence.md

-PE08: Number of patients grouped by zip code of residence
+# PE08: Number of patients grouped by zip code of residence
----

 Counts the patients' zip of their residence location across all person records.
 All possible values for zip are summarized.
 Zip code contains only the first 3 digits in most databases.

-Sample query:
+## Sample query

 ```sql
 SELECT